Listen to an Extended Version of this Post in a Podcast:

 What to do instead: The best way to deal with a rowdy class is prevention: If you have a lot of days when your whole class feels chaotic, this is symptomatic of a larger problem.
 It may be that your directions aren’t clear.
 Your students might be bored.
 You might need to build more opportunities for interaction and movement into your lessons.
 Or it might be time to re-establish clear behavior guidelines and consequences.
 When small disruptions do come up, it’s best to deal with them quickly before they grow into bigger problems; to achieve this, the Distract the Distractor method worked well for me.
 And on days when things did get out of hand, I started using a notebook strategy that got my emotions under control and allowed me to accurately pinpoint where the trouble was coming from.
 The two articles below offer other productive methods for dealing with large-scale disruption.

-How to Handle Whole-Class Misbehavior, by Michael Linsin, Smart Classroom Management
+How to Handle Misbehaving Students, by Michael Linsin, Smart Classroom Management

 Positive, Not Punitive, Classroom-Management Tips, by Larry Ferlazzo, Edutopia

 What it is: Because we were taught that every learner is either visual, auditory, or kinesthetic—learning best through seeing things, hearing things, or experiencing things, respectively—teachers may attempt to differentiate instruction by separating students into groups based on these tendencies.
 Other learning styles models also exist, each one offering labels to define how students process information.
 Once a student has been labeled with one particular learning style, the teacher attempts to adjust her teaching style to reach students through their identified learning mode.